vsouza/awesome-ios/README.md

 * [SnowGlobeFramework](https://github.com/stringcode86/SnowGlobeFramework) - Delightful / slightly cheese easter egg for Christmas season.
 Turns your awesome app into a snow globe, when user shake the device. :large_orange_diamond:
 * [GSMessages](https://github.com/wxxsw/GSMessages) - A simple style messages/notifications for iOS 7+. :large_orange_diamond:
 * [OEANotification](https://github.com/OEA/OEANotification) - In-app customizable notification views on top of screen for iOS which is written in Swift 2.1. :large_orange_diamond:
-* [GSAlert](https://github.com/wxxsw/GSAlert) - If you want to use UIAlertController, but still need to support iOS 7 this project is for you. :large_orange_diamond:
 * [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert) - Extremely simple UIAlertView alternative.
 * [TKSwarmAlert](https://github.com/entotsu/TKSwarmAlert) - Animated alert library like Swarm app. :large_orange_diamond:
 * [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.
 It has three different views inside :large_orange_diamond: